Thomas Kuntz: Early life

 Kuntz was born in Phoenix, Arizona January 13, 1965.
 The youngest of four, his father was a surgeon, and his mother a folk artist/doll maker.
 They both provided the necessary gene pool and a stimulating environment for him to grow.
 As a child he pored over anatomy books, spent much time with sketchpads, and built his first scale model at age six.
 As a model maker, he was competing in the masters class (professional) by age 16.
-Kuntz spent the balance of his youth playing soccer, ending in a brief stint with the Western Soccer League (WSL).
+Kuntz spent the balance of his youth playing soccer, ending in a brief stint with the Western Soccer League.

 Early works

-In 1986, Thomas began a professional sculpting career with his own experimental entity called Artomic Creations.
-While contemporaries focused on popular characters, Thomas became one of the pioneers of the garage kit industry by creating several figure models based on obscure characters from silent movies and occult lore.
+In 1986, Kuntz began a professional sculpting career with his own experimental entity called Artomic Creations.
+While contemporaries focused on popular characters, Kuntz became one of the pioneers of the garage kit industry by creating several figure models based on obscure characters from silent movies and occult lore.

 Gaining notoriety upon these works, he was courted by commercial model and toy companies such as Screamin‘ Products Bowen Designs, Mattel, Ertl Company and Jakks Pacific.

 Subsequent inspiration came from the legendary Maila Nurmi (Vampira).
-They met in 1990 when Thomas was granted permission to model a Vampira figure, and they remained confidants for 18 years until the day when he was a pallbearer at her funeral.
+They met in 1990 when Kuntz was granted permission to model a Vampira figure, and they remained confidants for 18 years until the day when he was a pallbearer at her funeral.

 To quote Kuntz in an article he wrote shortly after her death, "She was a mentor, a muse, and a huge inspiration to me."